RaptorRepack/MSDX/Readme.md

 📝 Read The Main Notes
 ----------------------

-• Microsoft DirectX 11 Ultimate Project Folder Name Is (MSDX).
+• Microsoft DirectX Redistributable Project Folder Name Is (MSDX).

-• This Microsoft DirectX 11 Ultimate All Data Found On Microsoft Servers.
+• This Microsoft DirectX Redistributable All Data Found On Microsoft Servers.

-• If You Interested To My Repack Then Install This Microsoft DirectX 11 Ultimate.
+• If You Interested To My Repack Then Install This Microsoft DirectX Redistributable.

 • This Software Fully Open Source Software And This Software All Data Available For My GitHub Page Only.